 4. Become a Freebie and Coupon Master, It’s Only Natural

-Keep these tips in mind, and hopefully your budget will stretch much further.
+So be a smart mom and use these tips, and hopefully your budget will stretch much further.